 Friendly Staff & Comfortable Setting

-From when I stepped foot into their store, I felt welcomed and I can’t stress enough how friendly and professional their team is.
+From when I stepped foot into their store, I felt a warm hospitality.
+I can’t stress enough how friendly and professional their team is.
 The dressing area made me feel very comfortable and they were extremely meticulous in making sure I had the best kimono experience in Tokyo.

 The number one thing I want to highlight is the amount of care and attention they put into dressing their guests and in creating the perfect obi bow in the back.
 I’ve actually rented a kimono before in Kyoto with a different company – check out my full review.
 Because I couldn’t see my back at the time I got dressed, I didn’t realize that my obi and a few other spots were quite wrinkled and bulky.
 At Wargo, I didn’t have this issue at all.
 Everything was in place and very flat, very smooth.
-There were several knots tied to keep all the layers together, but overall they didn’t cause any discomfort at all.
+There were several knots tied to keep all the layers together, but overall they didn’t cause much discomfort.
+(If it’s your first time wearing a kimono, you might not be used to how tight everything is.
+Just keep that in mind.)

 Really Cute Kimono Designs